 11 “I am no longer in the world; and yet they themselves are in the world, and I come to You.
 Holy Father, keep them in Your name, the name which You have given Me, that they may be one even as We are.”

 The covenant making process includes an exchange of names.
 Each party making the covenant would take on part of the other’s name.
 This concept of acting in the name of another person is expressed in the idea of someone being a representative for someone else.
 In the United States, representatives are elected to do the work of the government for the people who elected them.
 When they vote on a piece of legislation, they are placing a vote for the people they represent.
+They are acting in the name of the people.
 Another example is when a person hires a lawyer to appear in court as their representative.
-The arguments lawyers make before a judge and jury are considered to be the arguments of the people they represent.
+The arguments lawyers make before a judge and jury are considered to be the arguments of the person they represent.
 In covenant lingo, the government representative and the attorney would be said to be acting in the name of the ones they represent in the performance of their duties.

-This prayer of Jesus’ to His Father in heaven is clearly a prayer that all those given to Him by the Father, that is, all who believe in Him and repent, would come into covenant with Him, and through Him into covenant relationship with the Father.
+This prayer of Jesus’ to His Father in heaven is clearly a prayer that all those given to Him by the Father, that is, all who believe in Him and repent, would have the authority to act in the name of Jesus.
+This is much more than beginning or ending a prayer with the words, “In the name of Jesus.”
+Rather, it means that believers can pray and act with the same authority as Jesus as long as they are doing so from a place of covenant with the Lord.

 God’s Nature In Covenant